bradgarropy/snap-kitchen-competition/README.md

 Bonus points if your program can:
 * Accept the number of lifters as a CLI argument.
-* Generate a random name for each lifter.
+* Generate a random profile for each lifter.
+    * Name
+    * Photo
+    * Gender
+    * Weight
+* Select winners based on different classes.
+    * Individual Lifts (Squat, Bench, Deadlift)
+    * Gender
+    * Overall Total
+    * Weight Class

 [1]: https://www.snapkitchen.com
 [2]: https://code.visualstudio.com